 In high school art became his escape, a daily exercise inspired by the many artists who showed him how to see the world from new perspectives.
 His teachers, while complimenting his talent inspired him to work hard in order to develop his skills and encouraged him to work in many mediums beyond the safety of drawing.

 In 1998, he attended U.C.
 Davis to pursue a degree in Computer Science.
 He continued to take art classes and soon the desire became so strong that he changed his major to Fine Arts.
 At U.C.
-Davis, he trained in drawing, painting, photography and printmaking.
-He was influenced by Wayne Thiebaud, who was Professor Emeritus and friend of Willem de Kooning, a major role model and inspiration.
+Davis, he trained in drawing, painting, photography and printmaking, studying under artists Conrad Atkinson, Lynn Hershman Leeson, David Hollowell, and Cornelia Schulz.
+He was influenced by Wayne Thiebaud, who was Professor Emeritus at the time and friend of Willem de Kooning, a major role model and inspiration.